Scroll down for Vacaville and Benicia histories

 Measure L was to expire at the end of the year 2020.
 So on July 21, 2020, the Orderly Growth Committee asked the Fairfield City Council to place a short term extension of Measure L on the November ballot.
 The extension would last until the new General Plan update, soon to be initiated by the city, would be approved in two to three years.
 The council voted 5-0 not to extend the protections of Measure L.

 However, the City Council did approve an ordinance in September, 2020, that forbids annexations to Fairfield until the completion of the new General Plan.
 It did not include extensions of services, however.
 Nevertheless, without Measure L the city council can annex land with a four-councilmember majority (out of seven councilmembers) since the no-annexation ordinance was passed by a simple majority of the council and thus can be reversed by a simple majority of the council.
-Likewise, city services can be extended outside the city since the new ordinance did not forbid it.

 More text here